Bottle episode: Examples

-The BBC soap opera EastEnders has a tradition of "two-hander" episodes stretching back to 1986, which consist of a dialogue between two characters, typically in a single location.

-The BBC sitcom One Foot in the Grave has a bottle episode in the fourth series, in February 1993, where only the main character Victor Meldrew (Richard Wilson) appears.

-Seinfelds "The Chinese Restaurant" was refused by NBC numerous times, almost causing Larry David to leave the show.
-The episode is viewed as a classic and said to have "[broken] new ground" for both the show and sitcoms.
+Star Trek: The Next Generation used bottle episodes so that it could spend more on special effects in other episodes.

+The Family Guy episode "Brian & Stewie" explores a rare break from the show's usual set-up and is the only episode of the show not to feature any music or cutaway gags, with Brian and Stewie being the only two characters featured in the entire episode.
+In repeats of the episode there is no main title sequence, nor is any music played over the end credits.

+The Seinfeld season 2 episode "The Chinese Restaurant" is a bottle episode shot in real time, revolving around the characters Jerry, George, and Elaine waiting for a table at a Chinese restaurant.

+The Brooklyn Nine-Nine season 5 episode "The Box" features only 5 speaking roles, with 2 being characters unique to the episode and the other 3 being main cast members.
+It takes place almost entirely within an interrogation room as a detective and captain try to extract a confession from a murder suspect.

 The Mad About You episode "The Conversation" (season 6, episode 9) was a single-shot bottle episode, originally shown on broadcast TV in 1997 with no interruptions.
-During the credits, Paul and Jamie are watching a TV show and he comments on how difficult it is to do a single-shot, 20-minute scene, and she insists that "It's their job!"

-The third-season premiere of The West Wing was delayed by the September 11, 2001 terrorist attacks in the United States.
-When the season did return, the first episode was a bottle episode titled "Isaac and Ishmael", in which the main cast paid tribute to those affected by the attacks and informed viewers about what to expect from the delayed premiere.
+The premiere of the third season of The West Wing was delayed by the September 11 attacks in the United States.
+When the series did return, "Isaac and Ishmael" offered a bottle episode where the main cast paid tribute to those affected by the attacks and informed viewers about what to expect from the delayed premiere.
 Set almost entirely in the White House Mess Hall, the main characters explore the motivations and nuances of terrorism.

 The popularity of the Friends bottle episode "The One Where No One's Ready" led the producers to create at least one bottle episode in each season.

-The bottle episode on Brooklyn Nine-Nine, "The Box", is rated as one of the best by its viewers.

 In a seventh season episode of the American comedy television series Parks and Recreation titled "Leslie and Ron", Leslie Knope and Ron Swanson are locked in a room together overnight to force them to deal with their rivalry.

-Several early episodes of The X-Files were conceived as bottle episodes, including "Space", "Darkness Falls" and the well-received "Ice", although these ran over budget.

-Bottle episodes from Star Trek: The Original Series (Star Trek: TOS) are known for occasionally becoming popular with fans.
-Examples include "Charlie X", "Journey to Babel", "The Changeling", "Elaan of Troyius" and "Is There in Truth No Beauty?".
-The phenomenon has persisted to a lesser extent in later incarnations, with "Duet" (Star Trek: Deep Space Nine) being celebrated as "[a]rguably one of the best episodes of Deep Space Nine and a jewel in the entire Trek canon".